-This research was supported by the Wellcome Trust (WT098455 & WT108720).
-John Foxwell, Lucy May, and Anthony Atkinson are thanked for their assistance with piloting and eye-tracking, while David Smailes and the Hearing the Voice team are thanked for their contributions to the early development of the research question.
-For more information on this process, please see Fernyhough (2015)
+This work was supported by the Wellcome Trust (WT098455 and WT108720).
+John Foxwell, Lucy May, and Anthony Atkinson are thanked for their assistance with piloting and eye-tracking; and David Smailes and the Hearing the Voice team are thanked for their contributions to the early development of the research question.
+For more information on this process, please see Fernyhough (2015).